11 Reasons the USA & the World Will End Within the Next 100 Years

 When it pops, the bubble will probably be spectacular because of its attempts to hold it off artificially for so long.
 I am not sure if there has ever been a global bubble as big as the one we are facing.

-And when it pops, it’s not just the US, but global insecurity will likely arise when you realize that much of the world is pegged to the dollar (because the dollar is the most stable currency in the world, due largely to its strong economy).
+And when it pops, it’s not just the US, but global insecurity will likely arise when you realize that much of the world is pegged to the dollar (because the dollar is the most stable currency in the world, due largely to its strong economy) and the US economy of course.
+For example, it is well known that the Great Depression in the US triggered a global depression.

 Now, when Argentina, once the richest country in the world (per capita), quickly became one of the poorest, it is because they loaded up on social services and dismantled a free economy and private property, (A New Economic History of Argentina, Volume 1).
 They lost all control of their economy for the next 100 years, and still have problems, but luckily they pegged their currency to the US dollar.